 Hi Lorraine!
-You’ve touched on a sore point when it comes to the iOS Mail app, which lacks an obvious way to trash a large number of mail messages without tapping Edit and then selecting each message one by one.
+You’ve touched on a sore point when it comes to the iOS Mail app, which lacks an obvious way to delete all messages without tapping Edit and then selecting each message one by one.

 Personally, I’d love it if you could, say, tap, hold and swipe to select a bunch of messages at once (similar to what you can do in the Photos app), but alas, that doesn’t work in iOS Mail.

 That said, there is a way to quickly delete all messages in the inbox of an individual mail account, or in a specific mailbox within an account.
 But if (like me) you’re a fan of the All Mailboxes view in Mail, the Trash All button is easy to miss.